vnt-github/cs238p/lectures/6_static_libraries.md

 - added layer of indirection to all global data and imported functions's references.
 - point to table entry, whose value contains the actual address of the referenced global data or imported function.
 - this table is called Global offset table (GOT).
+- it starts from the beginning of Data segment.
 - the distances between this table(GOT table which is located in the data section) and the code section remains constant.
 - each process has it's own private GOT.
 - linker patches value into the GOT table at relocation time.